How to Become an Aerospace Engineer

 Critical-thinking skills.
 Aerospace engineers must be able to produce designs that meet governmental standards, and to figure out why a particular design does not work.
 They must be able to ask the right question, then find an acceptable answer.

 Math skills.
 Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Writing skills.
-Aerospace engineers must be able to write papers that explain their designs clearly and create documentation for future reference.
+Aerospace engineers must be able both to write papers that explain their designs clearly and to create documentation for future reference.

 - A degree from an ABET-accredited engineering program